cristinasegalin/MARS/develop/multibox_detection/README.md

 Note: You can download COCO evaluation tool from [here](https://github.com/pdollar/coco).
 Remember to run make on PythonAPI in order to get it work

-1. `check_results_id.py`: check out the id of images to check that all of them have been processed
-2. `eval.py` : evaluate boxes with coco evaluation metrics exectue eval_prcurve
+- `eval.py` : evaluate boxes with coco evaluation metrics exectue eval_prcurve
-3. to plot pr curve and histograms: `prcurve_hist_cocoeval.py`
+- to plot precision-recall curve : `prcurve_separate.py`
-4. `eval_distmice.py` allows to get evaluation when mice are far apart, close or overlapped
-5. `eval_diagnosis.py` see which images have poor localization, false positive and false negative

 #### DETAILS: